pulimeng/CancerOmicsNet/preprocessing/README.md

     In this work, we employed three reduction rules that address the **protein "kinaseness"** since we focus our work on kinase inhibitors, **gene expressions**, and **gene ontology (biological process) similarity** between proteins.
 Based on such rules, the reduction is carried out by ontracting edges (merging nodes), where two nodes (proteins) belong to the **biological process group** AND have the **same gene expression** AND **neither of them are kinases**.
 Note that the **biological process group** is precomputed using _GOGO Score_ (https://github.com/zwang-bioinformatics/GOGO) and _Agglomerative Clustering_ (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html).

     Following files are required for the reduction procedure:
-    - `./data/master_edge_table.csv` -- ORIGINAL STRING PPI network.
+    - `master_edge_table.csv` -- ORIGINAL STRING PPI network.
 Preprocessed as aforementioned yet UNREDUCED.
 Provided.
-    - `./data/master_node_table.csv` -- The ORIGINAL node table with the format as aforementioned.
+    - `node_table.csv` -- The ORIGINAL node table with the format as aforementioned.
 Contains many features.
-    - `./data/bpo_groups.csv` -- Biological process groups for each protein in the graph.
+    - `bpo_groups.csv` -- Biological process groups for each protein in the graph.
+Provided.
-    - `./data/kinases.lst` -- A list of kinases in the graph.
+    - `kinases.lst` -- A list of kinases in the graph.
+Provided.

     The reduction procedure performed in this example can be summarized as following steps.